B.M.S College of Engineering, India/TU Delft, Netherlands/ University College Dublin, Ireland

 What's the best thing you've done in your career?

-Focussed on self awareness and followed my heart more than my mind
+Focused on self awareness and always followed my heart

 What or who inspired you to follow your career?

-So many scientists, but most importantly my mom and dad, they never stop believing in me.
+So many scientists, but most importantly my mom and dad, they are my cheerleaders and never stop believing in me.

 What was your favourite subject at school?